carringtonjones/Mighty-Jump/index.md

 # Mighty-Jump

+## You will need:
-Must have current version of python or versions 2.0 and up
+1. Current version of python or versions 2.0 and up
+2. Pygame must also be installed to your computer

 ![Mighty Jump Cover Art](platformercoverart.PNG)